Christmas traditions: Decorations

 The practice of putting up special decorations at Christmas has a long history.
 In the 15th century, it was recorded that in London, it was the custom at Christmas for every house and all the parish churches to be "decked with holm, ivy, bays, and whatsoever the season of the year afforded to be green".
 The heart-shaped leaves of ivy were said to symbolize Jesus coming to Earth, while holly was seen as protection against pagans and witches, its thorns and red berries held to represent the Crown of Thorns Jesus wore at the crucifixion and the blood he shed.

 The tradition of the nativity scene comes from Italy.
 Nativity scenes date from 10th-century Rome.
 They were popularised by Saint Francis of Assisi from 1223, quickly spreading across Europe.
-Different types of nataivity scenes developed across the Christian world, dependent on local tradition and available resources, and can vary from simple representations of the crib to far more elaborate sets – renowned manger scene traditions include the colourful Kraków szopka in Poland, which imitate Kraków's historical buildings as settings, the elaborate Italian presepi (Neapolitan, Genoese and Bolognese), or the Provençal crèches in southern France, using hand-painted terracotta figurines called santons.
+Different types of nativity scenes developed across the Christian world, dependent on local tradition and available resources, and can vary from simple representations of the crib to far more elaborate sets – renowned manger scene traditions include the colourful Kraków szopka in Poland, which imitate Kraków's historical buildings as settings, the elaborate Italian presepi (Neapolitan, Genoese and Bolognese), or the Provençal crèches in southern France, using hand-painted terracotta figurines called santons.
 In certain parts of the world, notably Sicily, living nativity scenes following the tradition of Saint Francis are a popular alternative to static crèches.
 The first commercially produced decorations appeared in Germany in the 1860s, inspired by paper chains made by children.
 In countries where a representation of the nativity scene is prevalent, people are encouraged to compete and create the most original or realistic ones.
 Within some families, the pieces used to make the representation are considered a valuable family heirloom.

 Clifton Mill in Clifton, Ohio, is the site of this Christmas display with over 3.5 million lights.

 The traditional colors of Christmas decorations are red, green, and gold.
 Red symbolizes the blood of Jesus, which was shed in his crucifixion.
 Green symbolizes eternal life, particularly the evergreen tree, which does not lose its leaves in the winter.
 Gold is the first color associated with Christmas, as one of the three gifts of the Magi, symbolizing royalty.

 The Christmas tree was first used by German Lutherans in the 16th century, with records indicating that a Christmas tree was placed in the Cathedral of Strassburg in 1539, under the leadership of the Protestant Reformer, Martin Bucer.
 In the United States, these "German Lutherans brought the decorated Christmas tree with them; the Moravians put lighted candles on those trees."
 When decorating the Christmas tree, many individuals place a star at the top of the tree symbolizing the Star of Bethlehem, a fact recorded by The School Journal in 1897.
 Mount Ingino Christmas Tree in Gubbio in Italy is the tallest Christmas tree in the world.